Vaneeza-7/SugarOnTop-in-html-css/README.md

 # SugarOnTop-in-html-css
-Frontend (only) with HTML, CSS and Bootstrap
-1st Semester Project: MyFoodWebApplication
+1st Semester Project: MyFoodWebApplication<br>
-Food website based on 5-6 pages
+Food website based on 5-6 pages<br>
+Frontend (only) for a bakery shop made with HTML, CSS and Bootstrap. <br>
+It contains 6 pages; signIn page, Home page, Menu Page, Deals Page, Cart page and Payment page respectively.

 Restrictions:
 1. No template can be used for this project.
 2. Use of WordPress, Joomla, or any other site builder / CMS is strictly PROHIBITED.